Trading View

 Start Free and spend the saved subscription money on learning the fundamentals instead.
 Better charts won’t improve your returns if the allocation underneath isn’t right.
 Build the plan first — then add tools.

-Rule of thumb: If you can name a specific limit you’re hitting on Free (more than X alerts, side-by-side charts, a saved layout you keep overwriting), Pro is worth it.
+Rule of thumb: If you can name a specific limit you’re hitting on Free (more than X alerts, side-by-side charts, a saved layout you keep overwriting), Essential (Pro) is worth it.
 If you’re upgrading because it “feels more serious,” stick with Free.

 How to use TradingView without letting it wreck your plan